Bonelli's eagle: Size and form

-The Bonelli's eagle is a fairly large bird of prey and a medium-sized eagle.
+Bonelli's eagle is a fairly large bird of prey and a medium-sized eagle.
 When still classified as a member of the genus Hieraaetus, it was considered the largest extant species therein, however, as a member of Aquila it is amongst the smallest-bodied species.
 Amongst the currently accepted species of Aquila eagles, it is of similar size to the tawny eagle (Aquila rapax) (albeit with rather shorter wings than the tawny), slightly larger than the African hawk-eagle and notably larger than the Cassin's hawk-eagle.
-Like most birds of prey, the Bonelli's eagle displays reverse sexual dimorphism as the female is larger than the male to the contrary of most other kinds of birds, in this case she may average about 10% larger overall.
+Like most birds of prey, Bonelli's eagle displays reverse sexual dimorphism as the female is larger than the male to the contrary of most other kinds of birds, in this case she may average about 10% larger overall.

 Total length in fully-grown eagles of the species can vary from 55 to 74 cm.
 Wingspan in males can vary from 143 to 163 cm while that of the female may vary from 156 to 180 cm.
 Prior claims put the weight of this species as 1.4 to 2.4 kg, however this probably slightly underrepresents both their size and the sexual dimorphism of this eagle.
 A large sample of full grown males from western Europe were found to average 1.94 kg, with a range of 1.4 to 2.24 kg (sample size of 91), while 87 females were found to average 2.62 kg, with a range of 2.1 to 3.03 kg.
 Mature males from western Europe were found to have averaged 65 cm in total length and 155 cm in wingspan while mature females averaged 70.7 cm in total length and 167.8 cm in wingspan.
 Although the linear measurements reportedly increase slightly in average size in the eastern Asian part of the range, body weight was similar or slightly lower at a mean of 1.5 kg and 2.5 kg for males and females from the Indian subcontinent, respectively, though the sample size is unknown in this case.